 Getting Started

-Welcome to Tofido Code Manager.
-This guide will walk you through installation, activation, and creating your first snippet.
+This guide walks you through installing Tofido Code Manager, creating your first snippet, and understanding the core workflow.
 By the end, you will be confident managing custom code in WordPress without touching theme files.

-• Browser: Modern evergreen browser for admin interface
+• Modern evergreen browser for the admin interface

 Multisite Note